gabpanich/gabpanich/README.md

 - 💬 Ask me about **CAD, BIM, JavaScript, CSS, HTML**

-- ⚡ Fun fact: By day, I produce technical drawings for Architectural and building Engineering projects of all types, using CAD and BIM software 📐.
-By night, I'm coding my way into Software Development 👨‍💻.
-By every other hour, you can find me skiing, cycling, or playing video games!
+- ⚡ Fun facts:
+               <br> By day, I produce technical drawings for architectural and building engineering projects of all types, using CAD and BIM software 📐
+               <br> By night, I'm coding my way into Software Development 👨‍💻
+               <br> By every other hour, you can find me skiing, cycling, or playing video games!

-- 👨‍💻 All of my projects are available at [https://gpanich.netlify.app/](https://gpanich.netlify.app/)
+- 👨‍💻 My portfolio is available at [gpanich.netlify.app](https://gpanich.netlify.app/)

 <h3 align="left">Connect with me:</h3>
 <p align="left">